I needed to read my own words today

 Women in particular wander or blatantly get pulled off our paths at an alarming majority.
 We often consider everyone else’s needs and wants in front of our own.
 I believe that this is partly due to our caring compassionate nature and partly due to the roles and standards created in our society.

 Wherever you may be on your journey, whichever path you have chosen thus far, each day provides a new opportunity to choose who you want to be.
 Choose wisely.
 Choose mindfully.
 But please choose YOU.

 Follow me on my journey back to myself.
 My way is just that – my way.
 Your way will likely look a bit different.
 But what I am certain of is that in sharing parts of my journey with you, we will all reach greater heights together.
 “The journey of a thousand miles begins with a single step.” – Lao Tzu.
 Let’s walk together for a spell.

+And here I am all these years later, guiding others to walk their own path back to themselves; back to their Soul.
 Having walked the path myself, I know having a guide on your journey can make all the difference in how long and arduous your journey.
 I’ve discovered the shortcuts and “the way through” to the true you.